pooltomi/tudeseo_UMMUPLA/README.md

 # tudeseo_UMMUPLA
-I'ts a web site made with html, css and a little JS.
-Some effects and behaviour like parallax and scrolling allows to someone interacting between user and web site with out problems.
+It is a website made with html, css and some JS.
+Some effects like parallax and scrolling allow any user to interact with the site without any problem.

 Es un sitio web hecho con tecnologías de html, css y un poco de javascript.
 Algunos efectos como parallax y scrolling permiten que cualquier usuariz interactúe con el sitio sin suponer mayor problema.